worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 **Security Check:** It counts the number of set bits in the RAIDA Bitmap.
 If the count is less than the required quorum (13), it immediately rejects the connection.

-It uses the same RKE logic as the client to reconstruct the identical 256-bit Session Key.
+It uses the same RKE logic as the client to reconstruct the identical 256-bit encryption Key.

-The content server stores the Session Key and the KID together in its persistent storage (e.g., a database or file).
+The content server stores the encryption Key and the KID together in its persistent storage (e.g., a database or file).

 It uses the newly reconstructed key to decrypt the body of the client's first packet.

-### Phase 4: Session Acknowledgment (Content Server-Side)
+### Phase 4: Acknowledgment (Content Server-Side)

 To confirm successful key reconstruction, the content server sends a response packet back to the client.